doocs/leetcode/README_EN.md

 ## Copyright

-The copyright of this project belongs to [Doocs Community](https://github.com/doocs).
+The copyright of this project belongs to [Doocs](https://github.com/doocs) community.
 For commercial reprints, please contact [@yanglbme](mailto:contact@yanglibin.info) for authorization.
 For non-commercial reprints, please indicate the source.

+## Contact Us

+We welcome everyone to add @yanglbme's personal WeChat (WeChat ID: YLB0109), with the note "leetcode".
+In the future, we will create algorithm and technology related discussion groups, where we can learn and share experiences together, and make progress together.

 | <img src="https://cdn-doocs.oss-cn-shenzhen.aliyuncs.com/gh/doocs/images/qrcode-for-yanglbme-en.png" width="260px" align="left"/> |
 | --------------------------------------------------------------------------------------------------------------------------------- |